clalarco/pads-cheatsheet/README.md

 TRANSLATIONS
 ------------

-In pads_maker or pads_std_plus directories.
+Steps 1 and 2 are required only if rst files are updated.

 1. Create pot files for pads maker or pads_std_plus:

    make gettext pads_maker

-2. (existing bug in sphinx-intl) In conf.py, set pads_maker or pads_std_plus as tag,
+2. (workaround for existing bug in sphinx-intl)
+    In conf.py, set pads_maker or pads_std_plus as tag, at
-    at "# The master toctree document." section, before 'tags.has(...':
+    "# The master toctree document." section, before 'tags.has(...':

     tags.add('pads_maker')  # or tags.add('pads_std_plus')